boris-kz/CogAlg/README.md

 Proposed algorithm is a clean design for deep learning: non-neuromorphic, sub-statistical, comparison-first.
 It’s a hierarchical search for patterns, by cross-comparing inputs over selectively incremental distance and composition.
 “Incremental” means that first-level inputs must be sub-symbolic integers with binary (before | after) coordinate.
 Such as pixels of video, consecutive in each dimension, or equivalents in other modalities.

-Their comparison must also be minimal in complexity: lossless transform by inverse arithmetic operations.
-This is similar to edge detection kernel in CNN, except that it forms partial match along with miss, and groups both into multivariate patterns: spans of same-sign miss.
-General definition of match is a compression of represented magnitude by replacing inputs with misses (differences, ratios, etc.) between consecutive inputs.
+Their comparison must also be minimal in complexity, by inverse arithmetic operations.
+For subtraction, this is similar to edge detection kernel in CNN.
+The difference is that my comparison forms partial match along with miss and groups both into multivariate patterns: spans of same-sign miss.
+My definition of match between two variables is a compression of represented magnitude by replacing inputs with misses between these inputs.

 Specific match (compression) and miss (complementary of match) are determined by the power of comparison:
 - Boolean match is AND and miss is XOR (two zero inputs form zero match and zero miss),